 Children under five follow the Early Years Foundation Stage Curriculum, and attend school on a full or part-time basis.
 Those over five years follow a full-time curriculum supporting their special education needs.

-Most children are working between P levels 1 and 8.
-But every child has an individual education plan so their learning and development is at the right level and pace for them.
-Daily activities are varied, inspiring and educational, and lessons can involve whole groups, small groups or be one-to-one.
+Every child has an individual education plan so their learning and development is at the right level and pace for them.
+Daily activities are varied, inspiring and educational, and lessons can involve whole groups, small groups or one-to-one.

-Our teaching team is highly skilled and qualified in working with children with visual impairments and a range of learning difficulties and disabilities.
-We have trainee visually impaired teachers and trainee multi-sensory impaired teachers.
+Our teaching team is highly skilled and qualified in working with children with vision impairments and a range of learning difficulties and disabilities.
+We have qualified teachers of the visually impaired (QTVIs), trainee QTVIs and a qualified teacher of children with multi-sensory impairment (QTMSI).
+We also have teachers with qualifications and extensive experience in teaching children with special educational needs.
 Teaching staff, therapists and social care professionals all work together so every child’s learning is maximised.

-Our therapists provide support in the classroom and in dedicated sessions with individuals.
-Therapies and specialist facilities include:
+Our in-house therapists provide support in the classroom and in dedicated sessions with individuals.
+These include:

-For more information about our specialist school’s education and curriculum download our prospectus.
+For more information about our education and curriculum download our prospectus.